ExpertiseExtractive Industries and Multinational Corporations

 Her recent work includes co-authoring the legal analysis on genocide for the National Inquiry into Missing and Murdered Indigenous Women and Girls, litigating for corporate accountability as a member of the plaintiffs’ counsel team in the Nevsun case, and successfully leading the international campaign to release Iranian-Canadian political prisoner Professor Homa Hoodfar from arbitrary detention in Iran.

-She was previously legal director of the Canadian Centre for International Justice, where she supported survivors of torture and other atrocities to seek legal redress and end impunity for gross human rights violations.
+She is the former legal director of the Canadian Centre for International Justice, where she supported survivors of torture and other atrocities to seek legal redress and end impunity for gross human rights violations.
 In this role, she also worked to strengthen the collaboration between civil society organizations, academics, and national prosecuting authorities on international justice and accountability initiatives.